Clarkson suburb profile

 Clarkson rental market trends

-The rental market in Clarkson has experienced steady growth, with house rents increasing by 8.3% over the past year to $650 per week, while unit rents have risen 9.0% to $545 per week.
-This growth reflects the suburb's appeal, driven by its expanding amenities and strong demand, making Clarkson an attractive option for both renters and investors.
+The rental market in Clarkson has experienced moderate growth, with house rents increasing by 6.2% over the past year to $680 per week, while unit rents have risen by 5.9% to $588 per week.
+With its appealing coastal lifestyle and ongoing development, Clarkson continues to attract renters and investors seeking steady returns in a growing suburb.

 Suburbs near Clarkson